Though Jarred Kelenic is ‘exciting the daylights’ out of Mariners, don’t expect him on 2020 MLB roster

 Manager Scott Servais, who spent years working in player development, knows one of them, intellectually.
 Moving a player too fast, before he is ready, has shattered the confidence and set back the progress of many a prospect, Mariner or otherwise.

 “We need to be smart here,’’ Servais said Tuesday.
 “Jarred has tremendous talent.
 There’s no question he’s going to be fun to watch in a Mariner uniform for a long time.
-But often times you see players who get rushed through a little bit and you can really take a step backward.
+But oftentimes you see players who get rushed through a little bit and you can really take a step backward.

 “We don’t want that to happen to Jarred.
 We want to make sure the time is right for him and for us … and then go forward and never have to look back again.
 Oftentimes you see players just get rushed into the big leagues, and then they struggled and you’ve got to send them back down, and the back-and-forth train goes on.
 We don’t want to do that.”